patw0929/sprocket/docs/directives.md

 #### `require` specifies its path differently from `require_directory` and `require_tree`

 The `require` directive uses `keyPath`. `require_directory` and `require_tree` uses relative paths.
 This is because `require` matches wildcard and glob patterns, while it does not make sense for the latter two.

+#### "Cannot call method `map` of `undefined`" thrown by `stylesheetLinkTag` or `javascriptIncludeTag`

+The asset file specified in `stylesheetLinkTag` or `javascriptIncludeTag` must contain at least one sprocket directive.
+If the asset file requires no extra dependency, just put a `require_self`.

+This behavior is different from [Sprockets](https://github.com/sstephenson/sprockets/)'.
+There is [a reason](https://github.com/tomchentw/sprocket/issues/11) for this.
+A pull request to improve this is highly welcomed!